 Upper Competition Creek (Figures 1 and 2) had moderately low pH and elevated concentrations of aluminum, cadmium, nickel, and zinc (Weber Scannell and Ott 2006).
-The substrate had a grayish-yellow precipitate in the early 2000s, but the precipitate in 2014 to 2018 varied from white to tan (Figure 2).
+The substrate had a grayish-yellow precipitate in the early 2000s, but the precipitate in 2014 to 2019 varied from white to tan (Figure 2).
 Additionally, the water color in Upper Competition Creek has varied from an opaque white to orange.

-2 Submit detailed data requests to ADF&G Division of Habitat - 1300 College Rd, Fairbanks, Alaska 99708.
+2 Submit detailed data requests to ADF&G Habitat Section - 1300 College Rd, Fairbanks, Alaska 99701.